 Q: What is the most unwanted Christmas gift?

 A: Clothing, shoes and accessories are the most returned Christmas gifts.
 Improper sizing, style preferences and brand affiliation all contribute to the high return rate of these Christmas gifts.

 Q: Where can I see unwanted Christmas gifts?

 A: Facebook Marketplace, eBay, OfferUp and Gumtree are all great platforms to sell unwanted Christmas gifts.

 Okay, so maybe you just couldn’t convince yourself to sell Aunt Sue’s gift and you are worried about her asking about those slippers next year.

-Once Christmas comes and passes, pack your Christmas ornaments and store them together, along with inflatable gingerbread men and other holiday decorations.
+Once Christmas comes and passes, pack your Christmas ornaments and store them together, along with your 6-ft.-tall inflatable gingerbread men and other holiday decorations.